allen-otterstrom/CMF_data/methodology.md

 - **Standardize the images**

-  - Most scans captured two manuscript pages per image; many were blank or contained only enumerators’ notes.
+  - Most scans captured two manuscript pages per image; many were blank or contained only enumerators' notes.

   - Every image was reviewed to identify pages with usable data.

 - **Publish the image set**

-  - All vetted images are now hosted on the project’s data website for public access.
+  - All vetted images are now hosted on the project's data website for public access.

 These steps produced a unified, quality‑controlled image archive that serves as the foundation for further data extraction and analysis.